Tag Archives: sexualized violence

 A Lion at My Neck: The Coast Guard’s Sexual Assault Crisis Demands Urgent Reform

-When the US Coast Guard towed my disabled sailboat 8 years ago today, I encountered a predator within the ranks.
-My experience underscores a systemic failure: the military’s persistent inability to address sexualized violence, protect survivors, and hold perpetrators accountable. … Continue reading
+When the US Coast Guard towed my disabled sailboat 8 years ago today, I experienced what appears to be a systemic failure: the military’s persistent inability to address sexualized violence, protect survivors, and hold perpetrators accountable.
+I experienced a sexual … Continue reading